 Wound care for our loved ones

 The human body has its own natural mechanism to heal wounds.
-And in many cases, with appropriate wound care, good hygiene, and medications, the wounds heal faster.
+And in many cases, with appropriate wound care, good hygiene, and medications.
 However, this is usually the case with healthy young individuals.
 As we age, our skin’s renewal process takes a back seat, along with several other important body processes.
 Furthermore, our loved ones also have a hard time healing their wounds.
 This can be due to underlying health conditions such as diabetes.

 It is important not to neglect even a minor wound.
-If your loved one is suffering from diabetes and is 60 years and above.
-As a caregiver, it also becomes necessary to consult the doctor right away.
-Especially, if you notice that the wound is taking more than normal time to heal.
+Suppose your loved one has diabetes and is 60 years and above.
+As a caregiver, it also becomes necessary to consult the doctor right away, especially if the wound is taking more than normal time to heal.

 Tips for caregivers to take care of our loved ones with MRSA